awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

 1. Select the file that you want to import\.
 If your dataset does not have a \.csv or \.parquet extension, select the data type from the **File Type** dropdown list\.

-1. If your CSV file has a header, select the check box next to **Add header to table**\.
+1. If your CSV file has a header, select the checkbox next to **Add header to table**\.

 1. Use the **Preview** table to preview your dataset\.
 This table shows up to 100 rows\.